-For some Lyndhurst is just a thoroughfare for the journey to Southampton, but if those people driving through stopped in the village they would discover just how much it has to offer.
+For many motorists, Lyndhurst is just a one-way thoroughfare on the way to or from Southampton or the M27, but if the traveller stopped in the village they'd discover just how much it has to offer.

 Lyndhurst has been the "Capital" of the Forest area since William the Conqueror established the area as a royal hunting ground in 1079, and has been visited by Kings and Queens throughout the centuries who came to stay at the Royal Manor.

-A must for any visitor to Lyndhurst is the New Forest Museum, an unique guide into the Forest's history and heritage.
-The museum details the development of the Forest since its creation by William the Conqueror, and provides a first-hand exhibition of life and work in the Forest and demonstrates the best the Forest has to offer.
+A must for any visitor to Lyndhurst is the New Forest Centre (formerly the New Forest Museum); a unique guide into the Forest's history and heritage.
+The exhibition details the development of the Forest since its creation by William the Conqueror and provides a first-hand experience of life and work in the Forest and demonstrates the best the Forest has to offer.

 Lyndhurst offers the visitor a wide range of shops; both high street names and those exclusive to the village, popular with those seeking that special souvenir of their visit to the Forest.
 And naturally there is a wide range of tea rooms, pubs, cafes and restaurants to discover - as well as the Meridien Modena garage for the car enthusiat, which has plenty of Ferraris and Maseratis to drool over.

 Things to Do and See in Lyndhurst